MU Commercial Ensembles

 - Students are required to make room in their schedule for their assigned ensemble.
 No other classes, ensembles, lesson, internship, or work should be scheduled conflicting with your assigned ensemble time.

 - Concerts appear in the syllabus from the first day of class.
-It is your responsibility to plan ahead with work and other conflicts.
+It is your responsibility to plan with work and other conflicts.
 If you miss a concert, 25% of your grade will be an F.

 -

 - Commercial Bands Track – Can be repeated each year.
 Audition in August, instructor placed into groups via audition and skill needs.
+Everyone must start here, and have completed one year before being eligible to apply for the Artist Development Track.

 - Students need to have completed and passed Solfege 1 as a prerequisite.